Sridevivaradharajan/Autism-detection/README.md

 ---

 ## Acknowledgements

-This project integrates a Streamlit-based web interface that was adapted from publicly available code.
-The original author and source are unknown.
-I do not claim ownership of the interface and have used it solely for educational and demonstration purposes.
-The image classification model for autism detection was created using Google's Teachable Machine, with a custom dataset.
-The model architecture and training were carried out through the Teachable Machine platform, and the integration into this project is entirely my original work.
+This project integrates a Streamlit-based web interface for autism prediction.
+The image classification model was developed using Google’s Teachable Machine with a custom dataset.
+While the model architecture and training were completed on the platform, the integration and interface development are entirely my original work.
+The model predicts autism-related traits in children with ASD using both image input and Autism Spectrum Quotient (AQ)-based behavioral indicators.

 ---